 Check out all of the local options below, and head over to our Amazon storefront to see other hostess and teacher gifts!

 Gift cards aren’t creative, but they are practical.
-Include a note to show your appreciation for their hard work and ability to adapt in the past 2 years.
+Include a note to show your appreciation for their hard work.
+If it’s for a teacher, have the child write the note (or color a picture).

 Buckeyes: Buckeyes are a perennial Columbus favorite as long as the recipient or family doesn’t have peanut allergies.
 These can also be made with other nut butters.